jporeilly/Ansible/Labs/01 Install & Configuration/05 Facts/facts.md

 ```
 ansible-playbook playbooks/print_group_fact.yaml
 ```
-Note: he hosts in the web group can access the domain_name and database_backend group facts/variables.
+Note: the hosts in the web group can access the domain_name and database_backend group facts/variables.

 clean up the inventory file and see how to add group facts/variables in a separate file.